The Lake Mead Effect In The Current Mortgage Lending Environment

 For some lenders, increasing bad rates aren’t their biggest concern.
 The possibility of reaching deadpool status is very real.
 Much like occurred in 2007/2008, extremely low volumes can cause a lender to lack the sufficient revenue to keep its business operational.
 Many had to shutter their doors back then.
 Some have already had a similar fate this time around as well.

 Unlike lakes that have to rely on favorable weather to restore volume, mortgage lenders have some control over their environment.
 Some will begin expanding their ‘buy box’, looking to service customers in lower FICO ranges, those with higher debt-to-income ratios, or those with higher loan-to-value ratios.
 Others may also offer different products, such as adjustable rate or longer-term mortgages.
 Still others may change their business model (e.g., adding correspondent lending, etc.).
 These business adjustments all have the potential to increase and restore much-needed volume.
 Understandably, these may also bring increased risk.

 Mitigating the Risk and Leveraging the Opportunity

 The good news is that there is a way to manage the risk while expanding the pool of potential borrowers.
-The key is to leverage proven consortium-based, artificial intelligence models.
+The key is to leverage proven data-based, artificial intelligence models.
 These models are incredibly powerful at not only detecting the riskiest applications that may need further scrutinization, but are also excellent at identifying the applications that present the lowest risk.
 It’s this low-risk volume that is particularly valuable right now.
 Increasing lower-risk borrowers in an expanding customer base is exactly what lenders need as they look to maintain, or even grow, volume.
 Lenders have choices.
 They don’t have to just sit and watch volume evaporate.